haeran-cho/fnets/README.md

 # fnets

-Contains methods for factor-adjusted network estimation and forecasting for high-dimensional time series.
+Contains methods for network estimation and forecasting for high-dimensional time series under a factor-adjusted VAR model.
 See

-> _fnets_: Factor-adjusted network estimation and forecasting for high-dimensional time series
+> _FNETS_: Factor-adjusted network estimation and forecasting for high-dimensional time series

 by Matteo Barigozzi, Haeran Cho and Dom Owens [arXiv:](insert arXiv link) for full details.